 Below: The dark nutlets.
 One side is flat and concave, the other sides rounded and ridged, 7 x 5 mm.

 Notes: T. perfoliatum is indigenous to the Garden.
 Eloise Butler noted T. perfoliatum in her Garden Log on Sept.
 7, 1907.
 She also reported planting specimens obtained from a source in Frontenac, MN in 1911.
-Martha Crone planted seeds in 1944 and '45 without listing the species, and she did not list the plant on her 1951 inventory of plants in the Garden at that time, instead she reported the "Scarlet-fruited Horse Gentian," T. aurantiacum.
+Martha Crone planted seeds in 1944, '45 and '53 without listing the species, and plants in 1950, but she did not list the plant on her 1951 inventory of plants in the Garden at that time, instead she reported the "Scarlet-fruited Horse Gentian," T. aurantiacum.
 By the time of the 1986 census, T. perfoliatum was once again reported in the Upland Garden.
 The plant is native to Minnesota in a string of counties that run from the SE Corner, through Dakota and Hennepin and into the central part of the state.
 In North America it is found in the eastern half excepting the gulf coast states in the U.S. Canada reports it in Ontario, Quebec, New Brunswick and Nova Scotia.
 T. perfoliatum and T. aurantiacum are the only species of Triosteum found in Minnesota.

 Common Names and Uses: The common name of Wild Coffee is best explained by Merritt Fernald (Ref.#6) when he wrote: "Barton, a distinguished botanist of Philadelphia a century and more ago, wrote: 'I learned from the late Rev. Dr. Muhlenberg, that the dried and toasted berries of this plant, were considered by some of the Germans of Lancaster County, as an excellent substitute for coffee, when prepared in the same way.
 Hence the name of wild coffee, by which he informed me it was sometimes known' ".
 Fernald states that the information applies to all three native species of Triosteum.
 The Dr. Muhlenberg refered to is Gotthilf Heinrich Ernst Muhlenberg (1753-1815) a U.S. citizen and German educated botanist who produced several catalogues of plants after retiring as a Lutheran pastor.
 He is the recognized classification author of a number of plant species.
 Barton is Benjamin H. Barton co-author in 1877 of The British Flora Medica.